ml4astro/icml2025/index.md

 Our goal is to ensure that all extended abstracts will receive at least two independent reviews, in a double-blind process.
 As we aim for high quality and constructive reviews, we do not want to ask volunteers to review many papers, which translates into needing a large pool of volunteers.

 As a result we are always looking for volunteers to help us review workshop submissions.
-If you are interested in serving as a reviewer, please let us know via the link below **before June 2nd**:
+If you are interested in serving as a reviewer, please let us know via the link below **before Friday, June 13th AoE**:

 <div style=" display: flex; justify-content: center; align-items: center;"  class="clearfix">
   <a class="btn btn-primary" href="https://docs.google.com/forms/d/e/1FAIpQLSeWGdJ7HYviZIL6ot5JBXa5eHJjoe8ga60lWTDf2Lch3X-3zw/viewform?usp=sharing">Volunteer as Reviewer</a>